escalate/my-smart-home/roles/remote_backup/README.md

 # Ansible Role: Raspberry - Remote Backup

-An Ansible role that manages remote backup job configuration on Raspberry Pi OS.
+An Ansible role that manages remote backup job configuration on Raspberry Pi OS (Debian Bullseye).

 The remote backup job expects a mountpoint for backing up the local files via rsync.